GenericMappingTools/gmt/doc/rst/source/movie.rst

 ----------

-Several parameters are automatically assigned and can be used when composing *mainscript* and the optional *backgroundscript* and *foregroundscript* scripts.
+Several parameters are automatically assigned and can be used when composing *mainscript* and the optional *background* and *foreground* scripts.
 There are two sets of parameters: Those that are constants and those that change with the frame number.
 The constants are accessible by all the scripts:
 **MOVIE_WIDTH**\ : The width of the canvas, **MOVIE_HEIGHT**\ : The height of the canvas,